 The Commission considers the above factors in determining the teacher’s level of fitness and whether it should impose discipline.

-4. Can a convicted teacher attend an administrative hearing?
+4. Can I attend my administrative hearing?

-The ALJ will likely recommend discipline if the CTC proves, by clear and convincing evidence, that the convicted teacher is unfit to teach.
-The Commission can approve the recommendation, modify it, or reject it and make its own finding.
+The administrative law judge (ALJ) will likely recommend discipline if the CTC proves, by clear and convincing evidence, that you are unfit to teach.
+The Commission can

-Note that teachers have the right to appeal the Commission’s decision by filing a writ with the Superior Court.
+Note that you have the right to appeal the Commission’s decision by filing a writ with the Superior Court.
+If the Commission decides to suspend or revoke your credential, you can try to petition the CTC for reinstatement.

 5. What is a “conviction” for purposes of teacher discipline?